Skip to main content

 Improved classes based on student feedback

 We strive to make every class as efficient and relevant as possible.
-Using data from past surveys, we made the following improvements as part of our effort to make IU School of Medicine the best medical school in the country.
+Using past survey data, we made the following improvements as part of our effort to make IU the best medical school in the country.

 Two students with laptops sitting at a desk having a joyful conversation in class